parpok/parpok/README.md

 - 👋 Hi, I’m @parpok
 - 👀 I’m interested in PCs 💻, Server stuff 🖥 and I like to listen to music 🎧
-- 🌱 I’m currently learning IT 👨🏽‍💻 stuff at school 🏫 with some coding (C++ and JS) in free time
+- 🌱 I’m currently learning IT 👨🏽‍💻 stuff at school 🏫 with some coding (C++ and Web stuff) in free time
 - 💞️ I’m not really looking to collaborate since probably nothing would work out
 - 📫 How to reach me
    - Right now I don't have one so theres none 😔